10 Facebook Live Best Practices to Boost Engagement and Reach

 #10.
 Promote Your Productions

 Of course, you can have the most relevant, interesting content in the world—but if none of your followers see it, it might as well not exist.
-To make sure they tune in, here are some things you can do before, during and after you start streaming:
+To make sure they tune in, here are some Facebook Live best practices you can follow before, during and after you start streaming:

 Build buzz before you broadcast.
 Publish a series of Facebook posts days and weeks in advance to get your followers fired up.
 If you have a Facebook Business Page, you can even boost your posts to reach new viewers.